DEV Community

 Enter fullscreen mode Exit fullscreen mode

-Here it is an example of using struct.
+Here is an example of using struct.
 This struct illustrates a person that has a behavior to say something.

-//declare a struct called person
+// declare a struct called person

 type person struct {